The64thGamer/cheeseepedia/content/wiki/adventure-world-cec.md

 On August 15th, CEC would do a press release for Adventure World, confirming a location in Arlington, TX with around 12,000 sqft. would open in early November, with 5-6 additional stores planned to open in 2026. {{< cite 6 >}} The same day, it would be discovered on the Texas Department of Licensing and Regulation that the store's info was posted, located at {{< wiki-link "Arlington, TX (1536 W Interstate 20)" >}}, registered from June 30th of that year. {{< cite 7 >}}

 On October 14th the first documented visit to the location would show the finalized logo on the building exterior, alongside hiring now ads and a barren interior.
+Around that same time, the webpages for the Arlington location would be discovered, confirming that the AI generated art as rumored would be directly used in promotional material.
+These would also confirm the same general attractions, food, and other experiences found in a Chuck E. Cheese, though now with 'Pasqually's Snack Shop' which offered pretzels, churros, popcorn, and other items.{{< cite 8 >}}